meryem00/Newsly/README.md

 # Newsly
-It' as news app that's built using android and firebase with sqlite as local database for our moblie appplication project
+It' a news app that's built using android and firebase with sqlite as local database for our moblie appplication project

 ## 🎯 Our feature
 * User profile
 * User Auth with firebase 🔥
 * Fetch the latest news 📰
-* Save you fav article
+* Save your fav article

 ## 🏋🏽‍♂️ Resource we used